Credit Suisse flags $450 million impairment on York Capital Management stake

-ZURICH (Reuters) - Credit Suisse expects to take a roughly $450 million impairment on its stake in alternative investment firm York Capital Management, the Swiss bank said.
+ZURICH (Reuters) - Credit Suisse expects to take a roughly $450 million impairment on alternative investment firm York Capital Management’s retreat from its core hedge funds business, the Swiss bank said.

-The Wall Street Journal on Monday reported York Capital, run by billionaire hedge-fund manager Jamie Dinan, had informed employees and investors about plans to wind down its European hedge funds business, while converting its U.S. hedge fund into one primarily managing internal money.
+The Wall Street Journal on Monday reported the New York-based firm had informed employees and investors about plans to leave its original line of business, wind down its European hedge funds business and convert its U.S. hedge fund into one primarily managing internal money.

-Credit Suisse, which has been an investor in York Capital since 2010, said on Tuesday it expected to take an impairment on York Capital in the fourth quarter, which would hit its key capital metric -- or common equity tier 1 (CET1) capital ratio -- by roughly 7 basis points.
+Credit Suisse, which has been an investor in York Capital since 2010, said on Tuesday it expected to take an impairment on its stake in billionaire hedge-fund manager Jamie Dinan’s firm in the fourth quarter, which would hit its main capital metric - or common equity tier 1 (CET1) capital ratio - by roughly 7 basis points.

 “The amount of the impairment taken will be assessed as part of our year-end process, but is currently expected to be approximately $450 million,” the bank said.